-Humphrey School Experts Share Their Perspectives on a Second Trump Administration
+Humphrey School Experts Share Their Perspectives on the Second Trump Administration

-L-R: Professors Ryan Allen, Larry Jacobs, and Michael Minta, along with global policy expert Mary Curtin, were panelists for the December 11 event on the potential impacts of the second Trump administration.
+L-R: Faculty experts Daniel Scholten, Brad McDonald, Ed Goetz, and Ryan Allen were panelists for the February 4 event on the potential impacts of the second Trump administration.

-President-elect Donald Trump has called for far-reaching shifts in policies relating to immigration, environmental regulation, foreign policy, civil rights, and many other issues when his second term begins on January 20.
+President Donald Trump has begun implementing far-reaching shifts in policies relating to immigration, environmental regulation, foreign policy, civil rights, and many other issues since his second term began on January 20.

-Faculty experts from the Humphrey School of Public Affairs discussed the potential impacts of those policy changes at two December events, sharing their analysis of the most likely outcomes.
+Faculty experts from the Humphrey School of Public Affairs discussed the potential impacts of those policy changes in three public events over the past several weeks, sharing their analysis of the most likely outcomes.

-Ryan Allen, associate dean for research and professor of urban and regional planning, noted that the Humphrey School held a similar event in 2016 after Trump was first elected.
+Ryan Allen, associate dean for research and professor of urban and regional planning, moderated the panel discussions.
+He noted that the Humphrey School held a similar event in 2016 after Trump was first elected.

 “This time, we come together again in a different political moment, but with the same commitment: to foster thoughtful, nonpartisan dialogue about the civic and policy implications of our election outcomes,” he said.